-Welcome to Year 6 parents, carers and students who will be joining Darton Academy in September 2021-2022.
+Welcome to Year 6 parents, carers and students who will be joining Darton Academy soon.
 This page is designed to keep you informed about our transition process over the remaining few weeks of your time in primary School.

 Starting at secondary school can be an exciting yet nervous time for Year 7 learners as well as for parents/carers.
 Our aim is to make the transition from primary to secondary a smooth and positive experience for everyone.
 We continue to work within the Government guidelines to try and make the transition as smooth as possible.
 On this page are a number of videos and information booklets to support learners with the transition.

 Below you will find a handy Parent booklet and a presentation that goes through some of the key points with regards to the transition however should you have any further questions please do not hesitate to contact Mr Carmody our transition lead using the email address above.

 We realise that so far many of you may not have been able to visit the school however you can click on the link below to take a virtual school tour.

 School Tour and Maps